mieweb/docs/content/functions/system-administration/interfaces/device-interface-amplivox-ca850.md

 8. Click the Upload button
 9. Verify the expected patients were found and click the Upload button.
     a.
 If a patient is incorrect or not found, click the pencil icon (?) and choose the correct patient.
     b.
-If some tests should not be uploaded uncheck the checkbox to the left of the patient.
+If some tests should not be uploaded, uncheck the checkbox to the left of the patient.
     c.
 Click the information icon (?) to see all the details of a test.
     d.
 If no tests should be uploaded, close the new window; nothing is saved.